stannam/Korean_auto-glossing/README.md

    * not-bad morphological analysis
    * google translation for the sentence

-While I worked on a syntax qualifying paper, glossing all Korean examples was a tedious task.
-Interlinear glosses should be consistent, and being consistent is what computers excel at (especially when the task is boring).
-So why not make it do the job for you?
+While I worked on a syntax qualifying paper, the most meaningless and tedious task was glossing all Korean examples.
+Interlinear glossing should be consistent, and being consistent is what computers excel at (especially when the task is boring).
+So let's make the computer do it for you.

 It uses Kkma (part of [konlpy.tag subpackage](https://konlpy.org/en/latest/api/konlpy.tag/#module-konlpy.tag._kkma)) for morphological analysis, [googletrans](https://github.com/ssut/py-googletrans) for translation, and hangul_to_jamo (part of the [kPNNpy subpackage](https://github.com/stannam/KPNN)) for the Yale romanization of Korean.